Manimegalai

 Manimegalai is an Indian television presenter and video jockey who is working in Tamil television industry.
 Since 2010, she has regularly been a host for shows on Sun Network before joining Star Vijay in 2019.

 She became widely recognised for her participation as a comali in Cooku with Comali along with hosting programs on Vijay TV.

 Personal life

 Manimegalai was born in Tiruppur district, Tamil Nadu to businessman Ramaayyappan and Jothimani.
 She has a younger sibling, Gunamani, who is a Visual Communications graduate.
 Until class 3, Manimegalai studied in Coimbatore, and then moved to Chennai with her family and continued her schooling at Shanthosh Vidyala Matriculation School.
 She completed her MBA(dual) in HR & Finance from SRM university (Vadapalani Campus).

 While at college she started performing as a video jockey on Sun Music.
-She met assistant choreographer Hussain Shaik Kadhar in 2017, and the couple married the same year.
+She met assistant choreographer Hussain Shaik Kadhar in 2017, and the couple got married the same year.

 Career

 Television

 Manimegalai debuted as a Video Jockey on 30 December 2009 at the age of 17 and hosted her first program called Super Hits on Sun Music.
 She then hosted live shows and reality shows on Sun Music, namely Franka Sollata, Black, Kollywood Diaries, etc.